| Title: | General Purpose Hierarchical Data Structure |

 penwidth

-box, ellipse, polygon, circle, box, etc.
+shape box, ellipse, polygon, circle, box, etc.

 style